 Young was born in New York City in 1958 and attended at Dalton School on scholarship (1962-1976).
 Her art study at Dalton and in the museums of New York City were foundational.
 She went on to study at Wesleyan University, University of Virginia (BA), and University of Denver.
 Shortly after receiving her MFA (1997) from James Madison University, she received her first of two Professional Fellowship Awards from the Virginia Museum of Fine Arts (1999 and 2014).
 For over two decades, Young’s work has received awards from curators affiliated with the National Gallery/Smithsonian, Hirshhorn, Dia, New, Guggenheim and Whitney Museums in juried exhibitions.
 It received a top award at the Biennale in Florence, Italy in 2005.
 Since 2016 Young has collaborated on several multi disciplinary projects involving film, dance, music and poetry as well as becoming the set designer for a new opera Penelope and the Geese premiering post pandemic.
 Young’s work was featured on the cover of Sculpture Magazine (March/April 2020).
-An installation of Young’s work will be featured in the reception barn at Kaatsbaan Cultural Park in Tivoli NY for their 2021 summer outdoor performance festival.
+An installation of Young’s work will be featured in the historic semi outdoor barn at Kaatsbaan Cultural Park in Tivoli NY for their 2021 spring performance festival.

 What it is to be human has been the focus of my work for 25 years.
 Fragility, endurance, loss, the experience of awe, and the capacity to hold paradox are portals to the interior human pathways that create outer transformation, individual and collective.
 These are central to the content, formal language, and context of my work.